Employee Spotlight Questions

 Employee spotlights are a great way to share your employees’ stories via content that you publish on your internal communication channels, your company’s social media pages, career sites, and other channels.
 These posts may include everything from an employee’s work history and achievements to personal hobbies and interests.

 Employee spotlight posts act as an in-person interview strategy and are an excellent way of building connections among employees, boosting your corporate and employer brand, and providing a platform for employees to share their stories authentically.
-Employers can use employee spotlight posts as a way to showcase their employees and give them a voice in the workplace, while also creating a sense of community within an organisation by allowing employees to share what they do on a daily basis.
+Employers can use employee spotlight posts as a way to showcase their employees and give them a voice in the workplace, while also creating a sense of community within an organization by allowing employees to share what they do on a daily basis.

 An employee spotlight interview can also help foster a relationship between workers with a recently promoted supervisor, a great colleague, or your company's leadership team.
 This system may significantly improve your employee retention rate.

-While employee spotlights share some similarities to customer testimonials, they differ from them in that employee spotlights focus on the employee experience and what it’s like to work within your organisation.
+While employee spotlights share some similarities to customer testimonials, they differ from them in that employee spotlights focus on the employee experience and what it’s like to work within your organization.
 For example, employee spotlight posts may serve to highlight your company culture, core values, training opportunities, and efforts to support individuals’ goals.

 How to Create Employee Spotlight Questions